 What to do there: Set sail on a pleasure craft for a memorable cruise around Goa’s backwaters, soaking up the splendid scenery and spotting the local wildlife.
 Keep your eyes peeled for crocodiles swimming through the waters and sunbathing at the edges, and look out for dolphins playing in the rivers.
 Hear the uplifting sounds of bird song and the relaxing splashing sounds of water.
 Admire the views of the Adil Shah Palace as you drift past.
 Many cruises include a variety of activities too, such as fishing and traditional music and dance shows.
 For an especially romantic trip, join a sunset trip and sit hand in hand with your beloved as the sun dips down over the Arabian Sea.

 Why it’s awesome: Overlooking the Chapora River, the mighty Chapora Fort was constructed in 1717.
+It’s sandwiched between Chapora and Vagator Beach with mesmerizing views.
 It sits on the site of older defensive fortresses.
 The fort has been ruled by several leaders and was the subject of fighting between the Portuguese and the Marathas, with each wanting to gain control of the fortress.
 Surrounded by steep slopes, the elevated position provides great panoramic vistas.
 Although much of the site stands in ruins today, visitors can still see the remains of a few barracks and other buildings.
 The fort was used as a filming location for a blockbuster Bollywood film.

 What to do there: Pass through the small main gate to stroll around the wide, open space.
 Explore the rocky ruins that remain from yesteryear and feel the sense of history as you almost hear whispers from the past.
 Trace the outline of the irregular outer walls and see what remains of old barracks and living quarters, now largely taken over by nature with herds of grazing goats and cashew bushes.
-Feast your eyes on the splendid sea views and try to time your visit for sunset when you can witness the spectacular sight of the sky changing colour and the sun slowly dipping on the horizon.
+Feast your eyes on the splendid sea views of Anjuna Beach and Vagator Beach.
+Try to time your visit for sunset when you can witness the spectacular sight of the sky changing colour and the sun slowly dipping on the horizon.